 Philadelphia Nursing Home Abuse Lawyer

-If you’re worried that your parent or loved one has become victim to nursing home abuse or neglect, it is critical to intervene by seeking aggressive legal representation as soon as possible.
-Nursing home abuse attorney Brent Wieand, founder of The Wieand Law Firm, LLC, has extensive experience investigating nursing home injury and wrongful death claims and getting justice for victims of nursing home neglect and abuse.
-Brent handles a wide range of accidents and injuries in elder care settings, including:
+Sadly, not all of these facilities meet their duties to keep residents safe from harm.
+If you’re worried that your parent or loved one has fallen victim to nursing home abuse or neglect, it is critical to intervene by seeking aggressive legal representation as soon as possible.
+Philadelphia nursing home neglect attorneys at the Wieand Law Firm have extensive experience investigating nursing home injury and wrongful death claims and getting justice for victims.
+We handle a wide range of nursing home injury and wrongful death cases, including:

 - Bedsores (Pressure Ulcers)